 ATC has seen substantial interest in siting wind turbine and natural gas fired generators in the Upper Peninsula of Michigan.
 One of the major challenges generation proposed for the Upper Peninsula will face is the limited transmission infrastructure to interconnect and deliver the energy produced by these power plants.
 Since the Upper Peninsula transmission grid was primarily designed to serve local load, transmission upgrades may be required to accommodate these proposed plants.
 Completion of the Northern Umbrella Plan and the ATC Energy Collaborative-Michigan projects have started to improve this infrastructure.
 ATC is also working with MISO and particularly our Michigan stakeholders to identify appropriate solutions to potential generation retirements.

-There are areas in Zone 2, such as the western end of the Upper Peninsula, which are or will be in need of transmission reinforcements where smaller generation projects could be beneficial in terms of deferring transmission expenditures.
+There are areas in Zone 2, which are or will be in need of transmission reinforcements where smaller generation projects could be beneficial in terms of deferring transmission expenditures.
 The allowable capacity of such generation would depend on the location.
 However, other potential impacts (stability, fault duties) would need to be evaluated on a location-by-location basis.
 Please see the Generation Integration Screening Studies tab, under selected planning initiatives, for more information.

 In Zone 3, generation has been proposed in various locations, but over half have been in the southern-most counties in Zone 3.
 Generation could be beneficial in a few areas depending on the capacity of such generation and the exact location.